 Main Street Middletown's book Historic Middletown - Maintaining and Sustaining Our Unique Architectural Character was printed in April 2016.
 Although it is meant to appeal to historic property owners, any property owner in Town can find the concepts of maintain, repair, and when needed, replace in-kind as a way to organize any home maintenance issue.
 To empower the property owner, a worksheet is included in the book that provides a systematic way to inventory the characteristics of a property.
-As the Town is very progressive in its dedication to sustainability, the book also makes a strong connection about historic preservation and sustainability.
-Historic preservation is a desire of Main Street Middletown but is not a code-driven mandate.
+The book also makes a strong connection about historic preservation and sustainability.
+As an accredited National Main Street program, one of Main Street's core values and program areas is to promote and advocate for the preservation of the Town's historic buildings.

 - 5. Educate the community about the blighted property ordinance and any assistance programs that homeowners can apply for. - 6.
-Promote the maintaining and sustaining of Middletown's historic architecture thru education and engagement.
+Promote the maintaining and sustaining of Middletown's historic architecture through education and engagement.